 It was the right move.
 I know this as I sink my toes in the sand and watch the waves crash — on a random Wednesday lunch break in February.

-This is life “On Parkers Landing.”
+This is the low country life.
 Thanks for stopping by and if I help in any way, please contact me.